ProteinsWebTeam/interpro7-dw/README.md

 ## Overview

 This repository contains the code used to build the data warehouse for InterPro's new website (*InterPro 7*, in our vernacular).
-The data warehouse is based on MySQL and Elasticsearch.
+The data warehouse is based on PostgreSQL and Elasticsearch.
 Data is exported from InterPro's Oracle production database to binary, compressed, indexed files in order to perform out-of-core operations, by using the EBI cluster instead of relying exclusively on Oracle.

 ## Table of Contents